 Stranger Things characters get a what-if update

-With Stranger Things back on Netflix for another series of spooky goings on in mid-80s USA, the blog for second-hand retailer musicMagpie decided to fast-forward 33 years to 2017 to give fans a glimpse of what main characters from the show would look like now, and what career paths they’ve taken.
+With Stranger Things back on Netflix for another series of spooky goings on in mid-80s USA, the blog for second-hand retailer musicMagpie decided to fast-forward 33 years to 2017 to give fans a glimpse of what main characters from the show might look like now, and what career paths they’ve taken.

 The blog features a set of images and profiles for six of the characters from the series, matching possible future careers and hobbies, but – spoiler alert – make sure you watch Series One first, before reading further.